thi-ng/umbrella/packages/transducers-stats/README.md

 ## About

-Transducers for statistical / technical analysis.
-This is a support package for [@thi.ng/transducers](https://github.com/thi-ng/umbrella/tree/develop/packages/transducers).
+Transducers for statistical / technical analysis

 This package provides a set of [transducers](https://github.com/thi-ng/umbrella/tree/develop/packages/transducers)